 Sous Vide Rack of Lamb is a perfect and elegant holiday dinner recipe that’s mouth-watering delicious.
 The rack of lamb is seasoned with garlic, rosemary, thyme, salt and freshly ground black pepper, and then cooked in the sous vide warm water bath to medium-rare from edge to edge!

-Why Sous Vide Rack of Lamb?
+Why Sous Vide Rack Of Lamb?

 - Rack of Lamb: Most racks of lamb from grocery stores are already “Frenched”.
-Frenched rack of lamb means that the rib bones are exposed by cutting away the fat and sinew coving them.
+Frenched rack of lamb means that the rib bones are exposed by cutting away the fat and sinew covering them.

 - Minced Garlic: Use fresh garlic for the best result.